andretran22/Able/README.md

 # Able
-iOS app for CS371L to help connect people that can help one another
+iOS app for CS371L to connect people that can help one another.